Practical Questions for Visiting

 Are cellphones allowed at Plimoth Plantation?

 Yes.
 And we welcome you to take photos and videos and share them your friends on your favorite social media sites.
 Become a fan of Plimoth on Facebook and join our online community.

 In the Visitor Center you will find our main Museum Shop, Native American Museum Shop, and Children's Shop.
-There are also shops at the Craft Center and adjacent to Mayflower II.
+There are also shops at the Craft Center and adjacent to Should I Stay or Should I Go, as well as Plimoth Grist Mill.
 These shops present a wide range of unique items ranging from 17th-century reproductions to books, children's toys, souvenirs, gourmet food, jewelry, apparel and gifts.